So you want to invest in a commission, but don't know where to start? Here is a break-down of common questions and price options:

 1- What are commissions?

 There are two types of products I sell as an artist: prints/merchandise and commissions.
-The first type is basically printed versions of my art that has been previously created and can be made into multiple copies, including prints, phone cases and stickers.
-Prints are basically poster-versions of my art.
-The second option, commissions, are custom-made artworks that a person will specifically request, whether it be a painting or illustration.
+The first type is basically printed versions of my art that are copied and redistributed on prints, phone cases and stickers.
+The second option, commissions, are custom-made artworks that a person requests, whether it be a painting or illustration.
 Sometimes people send me photographs or different artworks they want me to incorporate for inspiration.
-Whatever it is, I can try to work with it and create something special for you.
-These are more expensive because it means I will be producing a one-of-a-kind artwork just for you.
+From futuristic/cosmic hijabi illustrations, to wedding/family portraits, to anime crossovers- whatever it is, I can try to work with it and create something special for you.

 2- What are the prices for commissions?